dkmfbk/premon/src/site/markdown/overview.md

 * PropBank v1.7 (pb17)
 * PropBank v2.1.5 released with OntoNotes v5 (pb215)
+* PropBank v3.1 (pb31)
 * NomBank v1.0 (nb10)
 * VerbNet v3.2 (vn32)
 * FrameNet v1.5 (fn15)
 * FrameNet v1.6 (fn16)
+* FrameNet v1.7 (fn17)
 * SemLink 1.2.2c (sl122c)
 * PredicateMatrix 1.3 (pm13)

 The PreMOn Dataset contains the mappings between semantic classes and roles provided by each predicate model, SemLink and the PredicateMatrix, as well as the mappings between VerbNet classes and lexical senses in WordNet 3.1 (wn31) and OntoNotes 5 groupings.
+Furthermore, it includes also the ontological mappings:

+* from FrameNet v1.5 to FrameBase v2.0 (fb20), obtained from [FrameBase](http://framebase.org/) and [PIKES](http://pikes.fbk.eu/)
+* from FrameNet v1.6 to ESO: Event and Situation Ontology v2.0 (eso20), obtained from [ESO](http://www.newsreader-project.eu/results/event-and-situation-ontology/)

 By adopting an homogeneous schema for heterogeneous predicate models, PreMOn facilitates the joint querying of content from different resources.
 For instance, a query like